JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2020.md

 : Set the [`<override-text>`](basic_action_system.md#setting-the-override-text-element) element within the `<action>` declaration in <path>plugin.xml</path>.

 Changes in Project Open/Import
-: **Import from Existing Sources** has been removed from the Welcome Screen, leaving only **Open or Import**, which calls a different extension than the one previously used to contribute a wizard step to **Import from Existing Sources** (which is still available in the **File** menu).
+: **Import from Existing Sources** has been removed from the Welcome Screen, leaving only **Open or Import**, which calls a different extension than the one previously used to contribute a wizard step to **Import from Existing Sources** (which is still available in the <control>File</control> menu).
 To support **Open or Import**, a plugin must provide [`ProjectOpenProcessor`](upsource:///platform/ide-core/src/com/intellij/projectImport/ProjectOpenProcessor.java).
 `ProjectOpenProcessor.canOpenProject()` should return `true` for the folder selected by the user only if it guarantees `doOpenProject()` can handle it.
-If there are several matching processors, a simple choice dialog is shown.
+If there are several matching processors, a simple chooser dialog is shown.
 If additional manual configuration is necessary, a modal dialog can be shown in `doOpenProject()` - however, it is highly recommended performing all setup automatically (like Maven and Gradle plugins do).

 ### IntelliJ IDEA 2020.1